 Another way to foster appreciation for complex mangrove ecosystems is to get people out in a mangrove forest, so they can experience its beauty for themselves.
 Strolling on a boardwalk or paddling a kayak through still waters, they can spot exotic birds and enjoy the sunlight as it filters through the leaves.

 Seacology is partnering with communities in several countries on projects to promote true ecotourism—that is, tourism that benefits local people and promotes conservation of the natural world.
-For example, in the Dominican Republic, Seacology has funded improvements to tour boats that take visitors out to see flocks of flamingos and other birds in Oviedo Lagoon, part of Jaragua National Park.
+For example, as part of our nationwide mangrove conservation initiative in the Dominican Republic, Seacology has funded improvements to tour boats that take visitors out to see flocks of flamingos and other birds in Oviedo Lagoon, part of Jaragua National Park.
 We have also worked with partners to make boardwalks with interpretive materials a success in mangrove areas from Peru to the Philippines.

 Protection and Replanting